If You Liked This Post, Please Subscribe For Weekly Updates 🙂

 Appreciate my body in a different way- I have two stoma’s on my lower abdomen so I can manage both my bladder and bowel problems independently.
 If I didn’t have a vesicostomy or an ACE I could find ways to go to the bathroom but I would need help doing it.
 A stoma is not something everyone wants to have but is necessary for some disabled people to live independent lives.
 I don’t know a single person with a stoma who loves it and thinks they are beautiful because truthfully they are not and are pretty darn ugly.
 You learn to accept your stoma because that is the only choice you have but that doesn’t make it easy.
 My stoma’s are bright red little holes on my lower abdomen but I didn’t get to make a fashion statement but to make my life easier.
 Body confidence is different when you have little holes on your body that you can’t get rid of because you need to have a whole different mindset for accepting your body.
 My disability has taught me how to accept my body in a different way because body confidence is not a one-size fits all and for many disabled people it takes much longer to accept your body than it does for abled people.

-It made me more aware of my bathroom habits- If there is one thing that my disability has taught it’s how to be more aware of my bladder and bowel habits.
-Most people I know that do not have any sort of bladder or bowel issue struggle with eating or drinking enough water I have never had a problem with that because I am at higher risk at a higher risk of bladder and kidney problems so I am also on top of my bathroom habits.
-I never understood how people can struggle with drinking enough but can drink five cups of coffee like it’s no one’s business!
-Call me a genius but maybe if you swap a couple of cups of coffee for water that might solve your problem!
-I have learned to be more mindful of my nutrition and water drinking habits because it doesn’t take much for me to get constipated and not be able to go to the bathroom.
-I don’t mind going to the doctor if it’s absolutely necessary but I am not going to go for a problem that I could have prevented.
-I am more aware of my gut health because I have to be and I don’t know if would be as on top if it if it wasn’t for my disability.
+It made me more aware of my bathroom habits– It made me more aware of my bathroom habits- If there is one thing that my disability has taught it’s how to be more aware of my bladder and bowel habits.
+Most people I know have no difficulty with going to the bathroom and can eat as much as they want but I don’t have that luxury.
+I am at a higher risk of developing a bladder or kidney infection and if I don’t drink enough water it can be a major problem for me.
+I never understood how people can drink bucket loads of coffee but struggle to drink just one cup of water.
+I don’t maybe if you swapped a couple of cups of coffee for water that might solve your problem!
+My bladder and bowel issues have made me more aware of my bathroom habits and taught me the importance of gut health because I can’t afford to slack off without major consequences.
+I don’t mind going to the doctor if it’s absolutely necessary and it’s for a problem I couldn’t have prevented but I am not going to go because I did something stupid.
+I am more aware of my gut health because I have to be in order to stay healthy and I don’t know if that would be the case if it wasn’t for my disability.

 When you live with a stoma there are a lot of negatives that come with but there are also a lot of things you can learn from it.
-A stoma is not something that every disabled person needs because some people can go to the bathroom without difficulty but it is a necessity for some people to have independence.
+A stoma is not something that every disabled person needs because some people can go to the bathroom without difficulty, but it is a necessity for some people to have independence.
 There are different types of stoma’s with different purposes and the ones I talked about in this post are only what have but there is so much you can learn from any type of stoma.
-I have accepted my stoma but there are days when I have feel frustrated and wish it would disappear.
+I have accepted my stoma but there are days when I have felt frustrated and wish it would disappear.
 It’s okay to have these feelings because as a disabled person you go through so much more in a month than abled people do in a lifetime.
 The most important thing is that you recognize these feelings and are able to get yourself out of them.
-Forgive yourself and remember that as a disabled person you go through more in a month than most people go through in a lifetime.
 I have learned a lot of things because of my disability that I could learn without a disability but not to the same extent.
-My disability has forced me to look at things in a different way because some things are impossible to do in the same way as people.
+My disability has forced me to look at things in a different way because some things are impossible to do in the same way as abled people.
 What lessons have you learned from living with a stoma or a disability in general?